-For the 20th consecutive year, Michael Gibson Gallery will be exhibiting at Art Toronto.
-We are honoured to be one of six original galleries who have participated every year since the fair’s inception in 2000: Christopher Cutts Gallery (Toronto), Corkin Gallery (Toronto), Feheley Fine Arts (Toronto), Michael Gibson Gallery (London), Miriam Shiell Fine Art (Toronto), and Odon Wagner Gallery (Toronto).
+From October 25-27, 2019 Michael Gibson Gallery exhibited at Art Toronto.
+We were one of six original galleries who have participated for all 20 years of the fairs history – Christopher Cutts Gallery (Toronto), Corkin Gallery (Toronto), Feheley Fine Arts (Toronto), Michael Gibson Gallery (London), Miriam Shiell Fine Art (Toronto), and Odon Wagner Gallery (Toronto).